-The objective of the Stormwater Management Program is to implement specific pollution prevention projects designed to improve the quality of the Town of Prosper's water resources to the Maximum Extent Practicable (MEP), particularly as it relates to improving the quality of discharges from Prosper's MS4.
+The objective of the Stormwater Management Program is to implement specific pollution prevention BMPs, designed to improve the quality of the Town of Prosper's water resources to the Maximum Extent Practicable (MEP), particularly as it relates to improving the quality of discharges from Prosper's MS4.
 This leads to an overall goal of maintaining MS4 permit compliance, while simultaneously achieving water quality improvements in every Prosper stream reach, including those listed on the Texas Commission on Environmental Qualities' (TCEQ's) 303(d) list of impaired water bodies.
 It is Prosper's long-term goal to reduce pollutant loadings from the MS4 as much as possible to remove our section of Wilson Creek from the 303(d) list.
-Prosper's stormwater program is gaining momentum, and over the next few years we intend to make great strides to improve stormwater runoff from construction sites, industrial sites, commercial sites, and residential sites.
+Prosper's stormwater program is gaining momentum, and over the next few years we intend to make great strides to improve stormwater runoff from construction sites, commercial sites, and residential sites.

-Twin Creek Estates Housing Development (Prosper, TX)
+Prosper Highschool Number 4 (Prosper, TX)